Dysss/Aviation/README.md

 - Only CSV file uploads are accepted
 - Uploading a new file will override the existing data
 - Uploaded data will be purged on application shutdown

-For ease of testing, I have included .env files in this repo so that step 4 is not required.
-Node backend server will run on port 3000 and Svelte preview will run on port 4173